mcollu/scube/docs/source/sec_scube_inputs.rst

 - Environmental conditions: ``scube\data\sample_INPUT_environment.xlsx``
 - Tower check criteria: ``scube\data\sample_CNSTR.xlsx``

+Each of this spreadsheet file as a "legend" sheet, with explanations.

 Medium level
 ------------
 If you want to use the pre-set wind turbine and support structure (IEA15MW UMaine semisub), but change the metocean combinations for DLC1.2, DLC1.6, DLC6.1: